gpuweb/gpuweb/design/BufferOperations.md

 ### Interactions with workers

 Can a buffer be mapped in multiple different workers?
-If that's the case, the pointer should be represented with a `SharedArrayBufer`.
+If that's the case, the pointer should be represented with a `SharedArrayBuffer`.